 Jetson Setup

-If you are working on a Jetson developer kit, you’ll need a fast and large storage device is required to store container images and rosbag files.
+If you are working on a Jetson developer kit, you’ll need a fast and large storage device to store container images and rosbag files.
 To add this storage capacity, install an NVMe SSD card in the Jetson developer kit’s carrier board.

 Note